Concrete slab piers can extend deep below the floor to reach competent supporting soils and permanently stabilize the floor.

 Poor Compaction Of Foundation Fill Soils

-Supportworks dealers have many tools at their disposal to reverse concrete slab settlement and restore the good condition of concrete floors.
-Here are the many ways Erickson Foundation Supportworks might choose to resolve your floor crack:
+Foundation Supportworks dealers have many tools at their disposal to reverse concrete slab settlement and restore the good condition of concrete floors.
+Here are the many ways Erickson Foundation Solutions might choose to resolve your floor crack:

-At Erickson Foundation Supportworks, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout New Hampshire.
+At Erickson Foundation Solutions, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout New Hampshire & Massachusetts.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-We proudly offer all our foundation repair services in Amherst, Windham, Bedford, Litchfield, Hollis, Manchester, Nashua, Bow, Merrimack, Stratham and throughout the surrounding areas.
+We proudly offer all our foundation repair services in Amherst, Windham, Bedford, Cambridge, Hollis, Manchester, Nashua, Litchfield, Stratham, Bow and throughout the surrounding areas.